ASAG-ISCAS/docs.pybdr/docs/overview.md

 accumulation of over-approximation error through the iterative computation in the construction of reachable sets.
-As the extent of the wrapping effect correlates strongly with the volume of the initial set, techniques that partition the initial state space and independently compute reachable sets of those partitions are often used to reduce the wrapping effect, especially for large initial sets or/and large time horizons.
+As the extent of the wrapping effect correlates strongly with the volume of the initial set, techniques that partition the initial state space and independently compute reachable sets of those partitions are often used to reduce the wrapping effect, ${\color{red} \textrm{especially for large initial sets or/and large time horizons}}$.
 Such partitioning may, however, induce extensive demand on computation time and memory, often rendering the existing reachability analysis techniques not suitable for complex real-world applications.
 Not being forced to explore the full, i.g. exponential in the dimensionality, number of partitions could help such procedures tremendously.
-This is the theme of this tool, which implements the so-called <a href="http://lcs.ios.ac.cn/~xuebai/publication.html"><strong>'set-boundary based method'</strong></a> that explores means of computing the full reachable state space based on state-exploratory analysis of just a small sub-volume of the initial state set, namely a set enclosing its boundary.
-For theoretical analysis, please refer to
-<a href="https://ieeexplore.ieee.org/document/7585104"><strong>'Bai Xue, Arvind Easwaran, Nam-Joon Cho and Martin
-Fränzle.Reach-Avoid Verification for Nonlinear Systems Based on Boundary Analysis.
-IEEE Transactions on Automatic Control (IEEE TAC), vol. 62: 3518--3523, 2017.'</strong></a> and
-<a href="https://ieeexplore.ieee.org/document/7585104"><strong>'Bai Xue, Qiuye Wang, Shenghua Feng, and Naijun Zhan.
+This is the theme of this tool, which implements the so-called [__'set-boundary based method'__]("http://lcs.ios.ac.cn/~xuebai/publication.html) that explores means of computing the full reachable state space based on state-exploratory analysis of just a small sub-volume of the initial state set, namely a set enclosing its boundary.
+For theoretical analysis, please refer to [__Bai Xue, Arvind Easwaran, Nam-Joon Cho and Martin Fränzle.Reach-Avoid Verification for Nonlinear Systems Based on Boundary Analysis.
+IEEE Transactions on Automatic Control (IEEE TAC), vol. 62: 3518--3523, 2017.__](https://ieeexplore.ieee.org/document/7585104"><strong) and [__Bai Xue, Qiuye Wang, Shenghua Feng, and Naijun Zhan.
 Over-and underapproximating reach sets for perturbed delay differential equations.
-IEEE Transactions on Automatic Control (IEEE TAC), vol.66: 283--290,2020.'</strong></a>
+IEEE Transactions on Automatic Control (IEEE TAC), vol.66: 283--290,2020.__](https://ieeexplore.ieee.org/document/9023360)

 The set-boundary based method can be used to perform reachability analysis for systems modelled by